cander/hbc/README.md

 + public EnterpriseStreamingEndpoint_v2(String account, String product, String label, int clientId)
 + public EnterpriseStreamingEndpoint_v2(String account, String publisher, String product, String label, int clientId)

+Finally, the `getURI` method was updated to reflect the order of the components of the new `BASE_PATH` template string.

+#### com.twitter.hbc.core.endpoint.RealTimeEnterpriseStreamingEndpoint_v2 class

+Cloned the RealTimeEnterpriseStreamingEndpoint class to inherit from the new EnterpriseStreamingEndpoint_v2 class.

 ### ClientBase class <a class='tall' id='client-base'>&nbsp;</a>